optisizer/CleaningDataAssignment/README.md

   * Save the data frame collectedaverages to a comma separated text file named TidyAverageAccelerometerData.csv in your working directory
   * The file will contain a wide table, easily readable in Excel, with:
-    - all activities grouped one by one
+    - all activities grouped one by one in the column named TypeOfHumanActivity
-    - all test subjects listed sequentially for each activity
+    - all test subjects listed sequentially for each activity in column named TestSubjectIdNumber
-    - followed by all calculated variables
+    - all calculated variables (see table in the codebook, for definitions and names)